 Before the convening meeting of each session of the Senate, the Secretary shall make a roll of the Senators-elect from the Elections Certification Sheet given by the Elections Chair.

-In case of an absence or inability of the Secretary to discharge the duties imposed, those duties shall delegated onto the Parliamentarian or Vice President of the preceding session.
+In case of an absence or inability of the Secretary to discharge the duties imposed, those duties shall be delegated onto the Parliamentarian or Vice President of the preceding session.

 Duty of the Secretary